duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 As mentioned, every instant answer requires a Spice callback function.
 For the *NPM* instant answer, the callback function will be named `ddg_spice_npm()` and will be defined in the **npm.js** file.

-The name of the callback function is determined by the **Npm.pm** Perl module we wrote, which specifies the name of the package, `DDG::Spice::NPM`.
+The name of the callback function is determined by the **Npm.pm** Perl module we wrote, which specifies the name of the package, `DDG::Spice::Npm`.
 The portion after `DDG::Spice::` is lower cased and converted from camel case to underscore separated (i.e. `DDG::Spice::CamelCase` -> `ddg\_spice\_camel_case`) in order to create the name of our callback function.
 This generated name is what the previous `{{callback}}` placeholder will be replaced with.
 Similarly, if we instead had to use `spice wrap_jsonp_callback`, that will also wrap the JSON returned by the API with a function call to this generated callback name.

 To clarify: